moq-wg/moq-transport/draft-ietf-moq-transport.md

 {: #object-track-format title="MOQT Track Stream Object Fields"}

-When a stream begins with `STREAM_HEADER_GROUP`, all objects on the stream belong to the track indicated by the `Track Alias` and the group indicated by `Group Sequence`.
+When a stream begins with `STREAM_HEADER_GROUP`, all objects on the stream belong to the track requested in the Subscribe message identified by `Subscribe ID` and the group indicated by `Group Sequence`.
+All objects on the stream have the same `Object Send Order`.

 ~~~
 STREAM_HEADER_GROUP Message {
-  Track Alias (i),
+  Subscribe ID (i),
   Group Sequence (i)
+  Object Send Order (i)
 }
 ~~~
 {: #stream-header-group-format title="MOQT STREAM_HEADER_GROUP Message"}